planetaryutilities/kotar-support/README.md

 ## License and Copyright

-The Starforge WebIDE software is proprietary software.
+The Starforge Kotar software is proprietary software.

-No license to Starforge WebIDE is granted through this repository.
+No license to Starforge Kotar is granted through this repository.

 Documentation and other material contained in this repository are subject to the terms described in [LICENSE.md](LICENSE.md).